Skip to main content

 Section of the YARA page showing color-coded status for YARA rulesets

 Inside each of the symbols is the sample’s risk score.
-Unknown samples (samples without classification) don’t have a risk score.
+Samples with no threats found (samples without classification) don’t have a risk score.

 Sample Details page – as the background color of the Summary header section.
 The Risk Score numerical value is also indicated in the Summary section